Théâtre de Vidy: Halls

 The main hall of the theatre, now called the "Charles Apothéloz hall," has a capacity of 400 seats.
 The other halls are "La Passerelle" (100 seats) and the "René Gonzalez" hall (100 seats).

 The new pavilion, inaugurated in 2017, is located in the tree-lined park opposite the public entrance of the theatre.
 With its dimensions (28 meters by 18), retractable seating for 250 people, and stage (14 meters by 12), this space complements the other halls in terms of size and capacity.

 Further renovations are planned to bring the salle Charles Apothéloz up to new standards by 2020.

 Foyer

 View of the theatre and its lobby from the edge of the lake.

-At the center of the cross formed by the building and its four performance halls, a large hall overlooking the lake houses the ticket office, the bar-restaurant La Kantina, a bookstore, and an exhibition space.
-The large window and terrace offer an exceptional view of Lake Geneva, Evian, and the French Alps.
+At the intersection of the building and its four performance halls, a central lobby contains the ticket office, the bar-restaurant La Kantina, a bookstore, and an exhibition space.
+The main window and terrace provide a view of Lake Geneva, Evian, and the French Alps.